kyuupichan/electrumx/docs/ENVIRONMENT.rst

   If set ElectrumX will serve TCP clients on **HOST**:**TCP_PORT**.

+  **Note**: ElectrumX will not serve TCP connections until it has fully caught up with your daemon.

 * **SSL_PORT**

   If set ElectrumX will serve SSL clients on **HOST**:**SSL_PORT**.
   If set then SSL_CERTFILE and SSL_KEYFILE must be defined and be filesystem paths to those SSL files.

+  **Note**: ElectrumX will not serve SSL connections until it has fully caught up with your daemon.

 * **RPC_HOST**